“We started by bringing our children; now, our teens bring us.”

 Period 1

-Mediums (ages 7-9)—Mary Alice Amidon
+Mediums (ages 7-9) Stories and Songs—Mary Alice Amidon

 Come enjoy amazing folktales with lots of participation (Jack tales, stories from around the world).
 We will sing songs that you will not stop singing and play some singing games to keep us moving.

-Bigs (ages 10-12)—Mary Wesley and Rosie Newton
+Bigs (ages 10-12) Dance to the Music—Mary Wesley and Rosie Newton

 This class is all about the joys of dance, music, and song!
 We’ll look at the ways they are all interconnected and the ways they can help us connect to each other.
-Together we’ll learn a variety of dances, explore tunes, songs, and stories, and generally have a great time!
+Together we’ll learn a variety of dances; explore tunes, songs, and stories; and generally have a great time!

-English Dance—Joanna Reiner Wilkinson, with Karen Axelrod and Ben Schreiber
+Challenging ECD—Joanna Reiner Wilkinson, with Karen Axelrod and Ben Schreiber

 Class description coming soon!